UCAEngineeringPhysics/BearCar/README.md

 ![bearcar_portrait](/images/bearcar_portrait.png)

-BearCar is an autonomous driving platform based on an 1:16 RC car and Raspberry Pi.
+BearCar is an autonomous driving platform based on an 1:16 RC car and a Raspberry Pi SBC.
-Visit [documentations](https://ucaengineeringphysics.github.io/bearcart_docs/) for more details.
+Visit [documentations](https://ucaengineeringphysics.github.io/bearcar_docs/) for more details.

 This project is strongly inspired by the [DonkeyCar](https://github.com/autorope/donkeycar) project.